Share this article

 4. Dental health is vital

-As well as helping your pet’s teeth to look good, maintaining your pet's teeth and gums will help prevent oral issues and pain in your pet, and even help to avoid organ damage from bacteria that can be carried into the bloodstream leading to additional health problems.
-Good oral care is essential as pets enter their senior years and should be taken care of daily.
+Good oral care is essential as pets enter their senior years.
+As well as helping your pet’s teeth to look good, maintaining your pet's teeth and gums will help prevent oral issues and pain in your pet.
+It can even help to avoid organ damage from bacteria that can be carried into the bloodstream, leading to additional health problems.
 As well as brushing their teeth, dental stick chews and some vegetables are good for freshening breath and fighting plaque.

 5. Ensure you’re minimizing stressors for your pets